Noeliadoman/Doman-Bradley-Tillery/docs/software_requirements_specification.md

     6. The website shall have a settings menu accessible from the main display page
     7. The settings menu shall be interactive
     8. The user interface shall be intuitive and usable by the average person with no prior training.
+    9. The system shall support high-contrast mode.

-10. Basic System things
+10. Performance
-    9. The website must be able to handle a minimum of 10 users at a time
+    10. The website must be able to handle a minimum of 10 users at a time
+    11. The system shall respond to user input within 5 seconds.
+    12. The API response shall be displayed within 5 second of retrieval.
+    13. The theme switch shall complete within 2 seconds.

+11. Usability
+    14. Font and layout shall be readable across devices.
+    15. Weather icons shall visually represent the forecast clearly.
+    16. Input fields shall have placeholders guiding user actions.